 Of course!
 That’s what it’s all about.
 There is a portion of the registration form where parents can request their camper’s fishing buddies.
 Remember in the inshore camps, boats are limited to 4 campers.

 Can I request my camper rooms with his friends during the overnight camps?

 Yes!
 Rooms are limited to two campers and in some cases three.
 Make your requests on the registration form.

 Will my camper catch fish?

 Yes!
 This is a fishing camp like none other!
 Our professional and experienced staff of captains work extremely hard to put every single camper on fish.
 Additionally, the amount of time campers get on the water (over 20 hours of guided fishing per week!) adds to the success rate of all our young anglers.

 How are the captains vetted?

 The camp utilizes top professional fishing guides who exemplify sportsmanship and safety on and off the water.
 Each captain specializes in fishing with children and families.
 In addition to being great fisherman, they are even better teachers.
-Each guide has a minimum 20 years experience and run their own full-time charter business outside of the camp.
+Each guide has extensive boating experience and run their own full-time charter business outside of the camp.
 All our captains are United States Coast Guard certified, are licensed and insured, are background checked and participate in a drug testing consortium.
 For more information on specific captains please visit our staff page!